 As our school's middle school choir, this vocal ensemble for students in grades 5-8 focuses on learning intermediate singing techniques and moderate to advanced part work.

-Beginning in fourth grade, Mother Teresa students have the option to participate in band.
+Beginning in 4th grade, Mother Teresa students have the option to participate in band.
 As part of the program, students must take private lessons on their instrument of choice with a qualified instructor.
 Music and parts are often original compositions or custom arrangements to challenge each student at the appropriate level.

 The MTCES Student Council is a great opportunity for students to gain leadership experience through involvement in a wide variety of activities; including, event planning, fundraising, outreach, pep rally planning, and many other activities.
-Students in grade 5-8, who are in good academic standing with no more than 4 detentions, are able to run for elected Officer positions.
+Students in grade 5-8, who are in good academic standing with no more than four detentions, are able to run for elected officer positions.
 Students in grade 4-8, who are in good academic standing, are able to run for homeroom representative positions.

 Principal corps and ambassadors are a special distinction given to students each year determined by the Principal.
 Students selected for this honor are given the responsibility of being leaders in the school community.
 Principal corps works directly with homerooms and homeroom teachers.
 The ambassadors represent the whole school to the community.
 Before a student graduates, he/she will be given the opportunity to be a part of one of these groups.

-BETA is for students in grades 7 and 8, but students are accepted into BETA at the end of their 6th or 7th grade year after earning 1st honors for your first three quarters of that academic year.
+BETA is for students in grades 7 and 8, but students are accepted into BETA at the end of their 6th or 7th grade year after earning 1st honors for the first three quarters of that academic year.

 In order to graduate with a yellow and black Beta sash---Beta Honors with Distinction, the following criteria must be met during your 7th and 8th grade years:

 In order to graduate with a blue Sash---Beta Honors, the following criteria must be met: